oracle-livelabs/database/global-microservices-jakartadata-nosql/run-nosql-app/run-nosql-app.md

    - `create`: Maps `BookRequest` to `Book` and saves it.
    - `update`: Updates an existing book by ID.
    - `findById`: Retrieves a book by ID.
-   - `getAllBooks`: Retrieves all books with pagination and sorting by title.
    - `delete`: Deletes a book by ID.

    This class also logs activities, providing visibility into operations performed.